-Not only does having a regular check-in enable managers to react in a much timelier manner, it also provides a far more detailed account of engagement over time.
+Regular check-in enables managers to react in a much timelier manner.
+It also provides a far more detailed account of engagement over time.
 With fresh data coming in every week or month, managers also get a much better idea of how effective their responses actually are when they do something to address employee concerns.
 This helps prevent problems from festering unnoticed, which is just one way employee check-ins can reduce turnover.

 Where surveys are anonymous, our employee check-ins are more personal and open

 One of the major hallmarks of the classic employee survey is its anonymity.
 This makes a certain amount of sense.
-After all, if employees struggle to trust their managers, then they’d probably be reluctant to report problems or criticisms with their names attached for fear of reprisal.
+Disengaged employees struggle to trust their managers.
+And at that point, they'll be reluctant to report problems or criticisms with their names attached for fear of reprisal.

-Our check-in system isn’t anonymous in any way, but we ensure privacy by keeping your updates between an employee and their line manager.
-If the manager wants to pass an update up the line to take an issue further, they first get the go-ahead from the employee.
+Our staff check-in system isn't anonymous in any way.
+But we ensure privacy by keeping your updates between an employee and their line manager.
+Managers can pass an update up the line to take an issue further.
+But first, they first get the go-ahead from the employee.
 This allows your team members to highlight issues specifically affecting them.
 Managers can even customise update questions on an employee level.
 The aim of our check-ins is to develop trust in the workplace to the point where anonymity is unnecessary.

 Leading questions in surveys can cause bias in your data

-For any survey to be effective, it’s important to frame questions as objectively as possible.
+Well, for any survey to be effective, it's important to frame questions as objectively as possible.
 Using leading questions is quite possibly the biggest mistake you can make.
 A question is leading if the language used favours a particular type of response whether overtly or not.
-For example, ‘is it too cold in the office?’ because it biases the respondent towards the idea of the office being cold.
+For example, "is it too cold in the office?" because it biases the respondent towards the idea of the office being at least somewhat cold.